vandana2331/MUSIC-TEST/README.md

 * HTML5
 * Basics of Javascript (Event handling, DOM access, callback functions)

-## What will you be using in this project
+## What will you be using and encountering in this project

 * Git and Github (for version control and code collaboration/review).
 [Learn the basics here](https://www.atlassian.com/git/tutorials/what-is-version-control)
 * Setting up a node project, and running the most basic npm commands.